ceph/ceph/doc/man/8/rbd.rst

    Specifies the object size expressed as a number of bits, such that the object size is ``1 << order``.
 The default is 22 (4 MB).

-.. option:: --stripe-unit size-in-bytes
+.. option:: --stripe-unit size-in-B/K/M

-   Specifies the stripe unit size in bytes.
-See striping section (below) for more details.
+   Specifies the stripe unit size in B/K/M.  See striping section (below) for more details.

 .. option:: --stripe-count num